In the past, good quality loose leaf white tea was difficult to find.

 Best White Tea in Terms of Quality

-The highest quality Silver Needle tea comes from Art of Tea (pictured above in this article).
+The highest quality Silver Needle tea comes from Art of Tea.
 It is rare and often out of stock.

 When it is in stock, it generally sells for around $42 for a 4 ounce pouch and $155 per pound.
 It is by far the most expensive tea listed on this page.

 For White Peony, Teavivre has the highest quality offering.